Automated deployment

 p4 trust

 • Username and password/ticket for a super user configured on the server.
 This user must have super permissions, unlimited timeouts, and an all hosts ticket.
-An existing super user with these settings can be used for Helix DAM.
-To add a super user, follow the instructions in Creating a super user on the Helix Core Server.
+An existing super user with these settings can be used for P4 DAM.
+To add a super user, follow the instructions in Create a super user on the P4 Server.

 • Character set (P4CHARSET) used on the server for translation of Unicode files.